davidtwco/dotfiles/README.md

 .yadm/bootstrap
 ```

-## ZSH and Antibody
+## How do I manually install zsh plugins using Antibody?
-[Antibody](https://github.com/getantibody/antibody) is used for managing zsh plugins - this should be set up and installed by the bootstrap script.
-However, if it wasn't or you need to update the installed plugins, you can do the following:
+I use [Antibody](https://github.com/getantibody/antibody) for managing my zsh plugins - this should be set up and installed by the bootstrap script.
+However, if it wasn't or you need to update the installed plugins, you can follow the steps below.

 First, if you haven't already, install Antibody as below: